 If you live in Brooklyn, you’ll be spoiled for choice when it comes to places to eat.
 It also caters for all budgets.
 You can find cheap, good quality restaurants along with upper market eateries throughout Brooklyn.
 In addition, It also has a fantastic variety of cuisines depending on taste.

-Not only have we researched some of the best eateries in Brooklyn, we’ve also found the best places for outdoor dining.
+Not only have we researched some of the best eateries in Brooklyn, we’ve also found the best places for outdoor dining perfect spot.
 Furthermore, we have created a handy guide for those with special requirements such as vegetarians, vegans, gluten-free and dairy free.

 141 Leonard street, Brooklyn, NY 11206